centreon/centreon/centreon-gorgone/docs/modules/core/pull.md

 ## Description

-This module should be used on remote targets where the connection has to be opened from the target to the Central Gorgone.
+This module should be used on remote nodes where the connection has to be opened from the node to the Central Gorgone.

 ## Configuration